LogicNg/search-engine/README.md

 | forward_index      | Stores metadata about each URL, such as the title, last modified date, and size            |
 | inverted_index     | Maps words to URLs, along with the term frequency of each word in the URL                  |
 | keyword_statistics | Stores the TF-IDF (Term Frequency-Inverse Document Frequency) score for each word-URL pair |

+Updates from marco

+nvm use 22
+npm create vite@latest